NATO/NCIA · UN · UNDP · UNOPS · FREELANCING · EU · EEAS · IBM · ALCATEL/NOKIA · MOTOROLA

 Operational platforms must be observable, recoverable and resilient under stress, failure or regional disruption.

-These capabilities help organisations move from infrastructure deployment to dependable service operation.
+These capabilities help organizations move from infrastructure deployment to dependable service operation.

 Cloud economics with executive visibility